anima-wg/brski-cloud/anima-brski-cloud.md

 ### Bootstrap via Cloud Registrar and Owner Registrar

-A pledge is bootstrapping from a location with no local domain Registrar (for example, the small site or teleworker use case with no local infrastructure to provide for automated discovery), and needs to discover its owner Registrar.
+A pledge is bootstrapping from a location with no local domain Registrar (for example, the small site or teleworker use case with no local infrastructure to provide for automated discovery), and needs to discover its Owner Registrar.
-The Cloud Registrar is used by the pledge to discover the owner Registrar.
+The Cloud Registrar is used by the pledge to discover the Owner Registrar.
-The Cloud Registrar redirects the pledge to the owner Registrar, and the pledge completes bootstrap against the owner Registrar.
+The Cloud Registrar redirects the pledge to the Owner Registrar, and the pledge completes bootstrap against the Owner Registrar.

 A typical example is an employee who is deploying a pledge in a home or small branch office, where the pledge belongs to the employer.
 There is no local domain Registrar, the pledge needs to discover and bootstrap with the employer's Registrar which is deployed within the employer's network, and the pledge needs the keying material to trust the Registrar.